Vancouver Aquarium in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 What are the Hours of the Vancouver Aquarium in Stanley Park?

-The Vancouver Aquarium is open 365 days a year from 10am to 5pm.
-Last entry is 3:15pm.
+The Vancouver Aquarium is open 365 days a year usually from 10am to 5pm.
+Last entry is 3:30pm.

 Where is the Vancouver Aquarium in Stanley Park?